decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

 The only 2 `delegateTypes` that are currently published in the DID document are:

-- `veriKey` which adds a `EcdsaSecp256k1RecoveryMethod2020` to the `publicKey` section of the DID document with the `ethereumAddress` of the delegate.
+- `veriKey` which adds a `EcdsaSecp256k1RecoveryMethod2020` to the `verificationMethod` section of the DID document with the `blockchainAccountId`(`ethereumAddress`) of the delegate.
-- `sigAuth` which adds a `EcdsaSecp256k1RecoveryMethod2020` to the `publicKey` section of document and a corresponding entry to the `authentication` section.
+- `sigAuth` which adds a `EcdsaSecp256k1RecoveryMethod2020` to the `verificationMethod` section of document and a corresponding entry to the `authentication` section.

 Note, the `delegateType` is a `bytes32` type for Ethereum gas efficiency reasons and not a `string`.
 This restricts us to 32 bytes, which is why we use the short hand versions above.